-Drawing on 2012 well results, the Corporation and Statoil will further de-risk the assets in Phase 1 through a mutually agreed 2013 work program.
-Dependent on Statoil's elections to proceed to Phases 2 and 3, both parties will agree on future capital expenditure programs to include, but not limited to, future drilling locations, completion programs and seismic programs, in order to explore the Corporation's acreage and to ensure the minimum work commitments are maintained in order to keep all exploration permits in good standing throughout Phases 2 and 3.
+Drawing on the Phase 1 2012 well results, the Corporation and Statoil will further de-risk the assets through a mutually agreed Phase 1 2013 work program.
+Dependent on Statoil's elections to proceed to Phases 2 and 3, both parties will continue to agree on future capital expenditure programs to include, but not limited to, future drilling locations, completion programs and seismic programs, in order to explore the Corporation's acreage and to ensure the minimum work commitments are maintained in order to keep all exploration permits in good standing throughout Phases 2 and 3.